sborodach/capstone_2/README.md

 | **Balanced Classes** | | |
 | **Correct** | 722 | 740 |
 | **Incorrect** | 7 | 53 |

-        b. _Decision Tree Classifier
-            i.
-The Decision Tree Classifier consistenyl performed poorer both the Random Forest and Gradient Boosting
-        c. _Random Forest Classifier_
-        d. _Gradient Boosting Classifier_
+On a first pass, the LR model classified all observations as the dominant class.
+However, balancing out the classes by removing speeches from the majority class resulted in an effective LR model.

+2. Random Forest Classifier

+3. Gradient Boosting Classifier

+Evaluation Metrics:
-        _ROC Curve_ + other evaulation metrics
+    - _ROC Curve_ + other evaulation metrics

 ### Topic Modelling
-    1. Kmeans
+1. Nmf
-        A. one outlier, turned out to be a document of symbols or encoded text. ditch it.
-    3. Topic Modelling
-    4.     - display elbow graph
+    - display elbow graph
-    5.         - illustrate progression of increasing n_components
+    - illustrate progression of increasing n_components
+3. LdA Model: GenSim

 ### Some Additional Fun Things
     - Predicting based on topics
     - Investigating incorrectly predicted documents

+Further Steps:
+    - Feature engineering to improve LR model

+Notes & Lessons Learned:
+    - Decision Tree Classifier consistently performed more poorly than the Random Forest and Gradient Boosting models.
+    - Kmeans highlighted a single outlier regardless of the number of a clusters.
+It turned out to be a document of symbols or encoded text, which I removed from the corpus.